nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ![Redeploy scheduled](./redeploy-scheduled.png)

-After a couple of mins, our deployment is successful, yay!
+After a couple of minutes, our deployment is successful, yay!
 But how do we view our Lighthouse server?
 Great question, let's answer it in the next section.

 ## Step 4 - Add a Domain on Railway